rnosov/react-reveal/README.md

 # React Reveal

+THE ONLY DIFFERENCE BETWEEN THIS PACKAGE AND REACT-REVEAL IS THE IFRAME OPTION.
+ONCE THAT IS INTEGRATED TO THE REACT-REVEAL PACKAGE, THIS WILL BE DELETED.

 [React Reveal](https://www.react-reveal.com/) is
 an animation framework for React.
 It's MIT licensed, has a tiny footprint and written specifically for React in ES6.
 It can be used to create various cool reveal